-The reason for this is that it is difficult to compare one lender’s interest rate to another’s if you do not know the fees that are being charged by the lender.
-The A.P.R. is a calculation which is intended to include the lender fees, such as points and broker fees, to arrive at the true cost of the loan, in the form of a yearly rate.
+This is because it is difficult to compare one lender’s interest rate to another if you do not know the lender’s fees.
+The A.P.R. is a calculation intended to include the lender fees, such as points and broker fees, to arrive at the true cost of the loan, in the form of a yearly rate.
 This way, lenders can’t “hide” fees and upfront costs behind low advertised rates.

 While the A.P.R. does provide a better comparison of rates from lender to lender, there are still variations in the types of costs that each lender includes in this calculation.
-Therefore, when comparing rates between lenders, remember first to compare the A.P.R. and request a good faith estimate to be sure you are aware of all of the fees to be charged.
+Some examples of mortgage costs that can be included are broker fees, closing costs, and rebates.
+Therefore, when comparing rates between lenders, remember first to compare the A.P.R. and request a good faith estimate to be sure you know all of the fees to be charged.

-Also remember that APR’s will not tell you anything about other loan terms which you should be cautious of, such as prepayment penalties, balloons, etc. A pre-payment penalty option is often used to provide a lower rate.
+Keep in mind that APR’s will not tell you anything about other loan terms you should be cautious of, such as prepayment penalties, balloons, etc. A pre-payment penalty option is often used to provide a lower rate.